 My top tip for the best nightlife in Italy is Rimini.
 This town is like a mini Ibiza.
 The undisputed champion of Italian summer nightlife, it transforms its beachfront into a continuous party strip.

 Every night during the summer there’s a different bar or club to check out.
 Unlike Rome, here bar crawls are very much encouraged.
-Fortunately, this seaside town doesn’t get too overcrowded, as it’s not on the radar of most international tourists.
+Fortunately, this seaside town doesn’t get too overcrowded, as it’s not on the radar of most international tourists – we learned about the place thanks to a local tip.

-First you’ll go somewhere like the Carnaby Club or Coconuts, for drinks and dancing to kick off the night.
-Then you’ll take a disco bus to the neighbouring town of Riccione.
-The superclubs here are impressive and attract some of the world’s top DJs.
+Check out the fun local bars like the Carnaby Club or Coconuts, for drinks and dancing to kick off the night.
+Then you can take a disco bus to the nearby superclubs, which attract some of the world’s top DJs (your accommodation can usually organise this).

 I had an amazing all-nighter at Discoteca Cocoricò.
 Paul van Dyk’s crew invited me up on stage to dance with them – what a moment!
 This nightclub has been described as ‘a monumental Mecca of dance music’.
 With multiple rooms, this place is literally a glass pyramid, meaning you’re bathed in light as the sun rises.
 So special.